 - Both players forget to discard down to the legal hand limit during the course of the duel.

 - Both players individually commit separate major procedural errors that causes an irreparable game state.

 - Both players have committed Slow Play (Major).

-|A game loss should never be given if the Game State can be repaired.
-If there is enough information to fix or rewind the Game State, the game should be repaired as best as possible and should continue. |
+|A game loss should never be given if the game state can be repaired.
+If the players can provide enough information to do so, the game should be repaired and play continue.

 - A player accidentally draws when not allowed to.
 The drawn card is revealed to the opponent by placing it on the field or discarding it to the Graveyard, and then it is returned to the top of the deck without shuffling.
 The player's deck order is restored, and the player continues the duel with a warning.

 - A player shuffles the deck without the allowance of any effect to do so The order of the deck is still randomized, so the player receives a warning and continues the duel.
 If a card(s) has been specifically placed on the top/bottom of the Deck (e.g., by the effect of “Lightning Chidori”), isolate those cards before randomising the deck, then return them to their original positions.

 - A player sends cards from the top of the deck to the Graveyard when not allowed to do so.
 The cards are returned to the deck in the reverse order they were sent, so that they are returned to their original positions.
 The deck is not shuffled, and the duel is continued.
 It is appropriate to give the player a warning.